hidai25/mouserepwithgestures/README.md

 ### Runnning instructions

+Firstly while your terminal is on the project folder do: pip3 install -r requirements.txt in order to make sure you have all the required packages for the project.

-In order to make the project work you first have to have tutorial 1 code running of the link:
+Then order to make the project work you first have to have tutorial 1 code running of the link:

 "https://sites.google.com/view/ucla-stmicroelectronics-iot/home".
 The sensortile should send data to your computer.
 Then you have to do the following: